Piedmont Plateau | Lee | Best Seasons: Fall | Spring | Summer | Winter

 Located just a few miles from Auburn, Visitors will find a variety of birds associated with the lake and bordering forested habitats.
 The tall pines at the store and boat launch area allow for excellent viewing opportunities of Brown-headed Nuthatche …

-The 73-acre Opelika Wood Duck Heritage Preserve and Siddique Nature Park was created from a nutrient-rich intentional wetland owned by the city of Opelika, with an additional 7 acres of land including an old home-site.
-The park has become home to a s …
+The 73-acre Wood Duck Nature Preserve of Opelika was created from a nutrient-rich intentional wetland owned by the city of Opelika, with an additional 7 acres of land including an old home-site.
+The park has become home to a significant population of …